German level 4

 - Already achieved B1+ or equivalent on the Common European Framework of Reference (CEFR)

-This course is not intended for native or near-native speakers.
+This module is not intended for native or near-native speakers.

 - Communicate orally and in writing at a sophisticated level and in an appropriate style, including within your own subject area